okahu/okahu-demo-openai/README.md

 - An Okahu tenant and API key to [Okahu AI Observability Cloud](https://www.okahu.ai)

 ## Configure the demo environment
-- Copy the file config/config.ini.template to config/config.ini
+- Copy the file botenv.sh.template to botenv.sh
-- Edit the config/config.ini file to add the OpenAI API Key and Okahu API key and save
+- Edit the botenv.sh file to add the OpenAI API Key and Okahu API key and save

 ## Run the interactive chatbot
 This application is an interactive chatbot that answers questions about coffee and built with a RAG design pattern.